google/spirv-tutor/07 - A Uniform Buffer - Part 1/README.md

 > Waiting for you to complete this part of the exercise ...

-If you are stuck, you can take a peek at `solution.spirv`, but don't cheat or you think you are learning but you are not.
+If you are stuck, you can take a peek at `solution.spvasm`, but don't cheat or you think you are learning but you are not.

 > Waiting for you to really complete this part of the exercise ...

 Let's experiment a bit too.
 What happens if you set both offsets (in `OpMemberDecorate` instructions) to 0?
-What error does `spirv-val` (the command used to validate the SPIR-V in `exercise.spirv`, called from `./validate`) generate?
+What error does `spirv-val` (the command used to validate the SPIR-V in `exercise.spvasm`, called from `./validate`) generate?
 What if you set the first offset to 0 and the second to 10?
 What about 0 and 32?

 ## Set and Binding Qualifications